themi/magrav/hat-pack/02-gans-production.md

 NOTES:

-* Reuse the saltwater solution - it has been coded with the CO2 GANS structure from previous run and making subsequent production will be easier.
+* Reuse the saltwater solution - it has been coded with the CO2 GANS structure from previous run and making subsequent production quicker.

 #### 4. Drying